Rewbert/stm32-nucleo/README.md

-# Some experiments with TrustZone enabled STM32L552ZE_Q.
+# Some experiments with TrustZone enabled STM32L552ZE_Q, bare metal.

 Currently, no TrustZone is used.
 I am working on that and will push that at a later date.
+This is a bare metal project, so STMCUBE IDE is not used.

 ##### Requirements